rstropek/wasm-workshop/readme.md

 Run a local web server (`http-server`) and open the page in your browser.
 Check the console for results.

-### WasmFiddle
+### WasmFiddle (Deprecated)

+**Unfortunately, WasmFiddle is no longer available.** The sample code is kept here just for reference.

-[_WasmFiddle_](https://wasdk.github.io/WasmFiddle/) is a great online tool for experimenting with Wasm.
-It allows you to write Wasm code in C. It also allows you to write JavaScript code that can call Wasm functions.
-You have log functions and you can even draw on a HTML Canvas.
-The tool is very useful for learning Wasm and experimenting with it.
+[_WasmFiddle_](https://wasdk.github.io/WasmFiddle/) **was** a great online tool for experimenting with Wasm.
+It allowed you to write Wasm code in C. It also allowed you to write JavaScript code that can call Wasm functions.
+You had log functions and you can even draw on a HTML Canvas.
+The tool was very useful for learning Wasm and experimenting with it.

 Here is an example: